 Watch Simone talk about the ways nutrition science is evolving and how these changes affect nutrition guidelines and recommendations, and the food you eat.

 Find out more

-For an example of how dietary advice evolves in response to ongoing research, consider reading Eggs and the heart, the key findings and recommendations from the Heart Foundation’s evidence paper, ‘Eggs and the Heart’ or Eggs and cholesterol.
+For an example of how dietary advice evolves in response to ongoing research, consider reading the following resources.